 - Manage bandwidth or quality of service, put limits on how much bandwidth certain kinds of resource-hogging applications can monopolize.

-Why is WAN Optimization important?
+Why is WAN Optimization Important?

-As the WAN developes, with advances in applications, cloud computing, and other technologies, WAN optimization has become even more essential.
+As the WAN develops, with advances in applications, cloud computing, and other technologies, WAN optimization has become even more essential.
 These major trends are driving more and more traffic over the WAN which will have a major impact specifically on the performance of business-critical applications that cross the WAN.
 The WAN's inherent latency issues and the cost of network bandwidth are major issues for businesses right now.
 The two ways to address this need for greater bandwidth are to purchase more or use what you already have more effectively through WAN optimization.

-- Quicker file accessability: Due to caching, someone that utilizes the same files repeatedly will be able to access them more quickly because only new data must be saved and retrieved, rather than having to reload the full document.
+- Quicker file accessibility: Due to caching, someone that utilizes the same files repeatedly will be able to access them more quickly because only new data must be saved and retrieved, rather than having to reload the full document.

 - Enables mobile workers and remote locations: You can eliminate the effect of distance between branch offices, mobile workers, and business headquarters with WAN optimization.
 It can maximize network speed between distant locations by allowing you to quickly transfer data and complete transactions accelerating network-based communications such as e-mail.